EternityForest/hardlinep2p/DrayerDBSpec.md

 Indicates that the record is of a type that should never have any children, and therefore can be silently deleted in some cases with no disk space.

+## Unreachable Records

+We do not always delete them, but all APIs must pretend they don't exist unless specifically asked.

+There is potential to leak data by deleting something that leaves unreachable records around forever on other nodes.

 ## Core Record Types

 ### post